mindspore-ai/docs/docs/programming_guide/source_en/probability.md

 - `Uniform`: uniform distribution, with two parameters indicating the minimum and maximum values on the axis.

+- `Categorical`: categorical distribution, with one parameter indicating the probability of each category.

+- `Cauchy`: cauchy distribution, with two parameters indicating the location and scale.

+- `LogNormal`: lognormal distribution, with two parameters indicating the location and scale.

+- `Logistic`: logistic distribution, with two parameters indicating the location and scale.

+- `Gumbel`: gumbel distribution, with two parameters indicating the location and scale.

 #### Distribution Base Class

 `Distribution` is the base class for all probability distributions.